Nick Knight: Flora

 Continually at the vanguard of progressive image making throughout his commercial career, Knight has also worked on numerous personal projects that are demonstrative of a constant desire to experiment.
 Flora is an exceptional example of this.
 Initiated in 1993 for his installation of 'Plant Power' at the Natural History Museum, London, Flora is a comprehensively daring volume of flowers and plants chosen from the Museum's six million specimens.
 To create the collection, Knight spent three and a half years in the herbarium mapping the presence of flora - from opium to cotton - in our society.

-Now, almost 15 years later Knight has chosen to release Flora for his first limited edition portfolio.
+Almost 15 years later, Knight chose to release Flora for his first limited edition portfolio.
 From the original 46 specimens he captured for the acclaimed book, Knight has selected 15 prints representative of the arresting diversity in botany that he found so exciting when he first gained access to the herbarium.

 The resulting compositions are enduringly fresh and beautifully poised in their simplicity.
 Photographed from above, each reads as an object in space; without border or perspective they are overwhelmingly real and almost palpable to the touch.
 The colour in some of the plants seems to bloom in front of your eyes while others work their way across the page as line drawings organically unraveling.
 Together the 15 images highlight an innate range of possibility that is all too easy to miss when looking at the natural or organic.
 As Knight stands back to capture them, the compositions unfalteringly concentrate our attention toward the almost obsessive detail and complexity intrinsic in each specimen.
 Without bravado, Knight flawlessly allows the true beauty of each piece to come into sharp and unwavering focus.